Shop Now: On-Store Troubleshooting

 To double-check the On-Store code location:

-1. On your theme in Shopify, click the ellipsis button > Edit Code.
+1. On the theme in Shopify, click the ellipsis button > Edit Code.

 "Edit code" button on an unpublished Shopify theme.